khangtictoc/Machine-Learning-Python-Classification-Tutorial/README.md

 Next step: the `Age` column contains some **missing data (19%)** that need to be handled.
 In practice, you can replace missing data with a specific value, like _9999_, that keeps trace of the missing information but _changes the variable distribution_.
 Alternatively, you can use _the average_ of the column, like I’m going to do.
 I’d like to underline that from a **Machine Learning** perspective, it’s correct to first split into train and test and then replace **N/A** values with the average of the training set only.

 There are still some categorical data that should be **encoded**.
 The two most common encoders are the [Label-Encoder](https://www.geeksforgeeks.org/ml-label-encoding-of-datasets-in-python/) (each unique label is mapped to an integer) and the [One-Hot-Encoder](https://en.wikipedia.org/wiki/One-hot) (each label is mapped to a binary vector).
 The first one is suited for data with **ordinality** only.
 If applied to a column with no ordinality, like `Sex`, it would turn the vector [male, female, female, male, …] into [1, 2, 2, 1, …] and we would have that **female > male** and with an average of 1.5 which makes no sense.
 On the other hand, the _One-Hot-Encoder_ would transform the previous example into two dummy [variables](https://en.wikipedia.org/wiki/Dummy_variable_(statistics)) (\***dichotomous** quantitative variables): Male [1, 0, 0, 1, …] and Female [0, 1, 1, 0, …].
 It has the advantage that the result is binary rather than ordinal and that everything sits in an orthogonal vector space, but _features with high cardinality_ can lead to a [dimensionality issue](https://en.wikipedia.org/wiki/Curse_of_dimensionality#:~:text=The%20curse%20of%20dimensionality%20refers,was%20coined%20by%20Richard%20E.).
 We shall use the _One-Hot-Encoding_ method, transforming 1 categorical column with **n** unique values into **n-1** dummies.
+Conveniently, in **pandas**, we have [pandas.get_dummies()](https://pandas.pydata.org/docs/reference/api/pandas.get_dummies.html) function which help us to handle that.
 Let’s encode `Sex` as an example:

 > Note: `dichotomous` mentions completely opposing ideas or things